-A construction worker in the Naples area was struck by lightning and killed earlier this week.
+A construction worker died in the Naples area after he was struck by lightning earlier this week.
 The worker, who seemed to be gathering his materials to move indoors at the worksite, was struck on the chest while working on the floor deck of a development off U.S. 41.

 Florida suffers from the highest number of lightning fatalities in the United States, according to the U.S. National Oceanic and Atmospheric Administration.
 The state has racked up four fatalities this year alone, out of the 18 deaths recorded by the National Weather Service.

 Naples Practice Areas

 “It was pouring rain when we got there,” Battalion Chief Winthrop Telford of the Bonita Springs Fire Control and Rescue District told Naples News.
 “We’re not sure if he was struck during the rain or before.”